ParallelTask/dinoloop/README.md

 Navigate to [http:localhost:8088/api/home/get](http:localhost:8088/api/home/get) in browser

 ## Principles
-Dinoloop has been designed from the start for gradual adoption, and you can use as little or as much dinoloop as you need.
-Perhaps you only want to develop some "REST APIs" using dinoloop and other REST APIs can be developed using [expressjs](https://expressjs.com/).
-In this section, we will show how to create dinoloop REST API to an existing or newly created express app.
+Dinoloop has been designed from the start to support gradual adoption so you can use as little or as much Dinoloop as you need.
+Perhaps you only want to develop some REST APIs using Dinoloop and others with Expressjs.
+In this section, we show how to create a Dinoloop REST API with an existing or newly created Express app.

 #### Step 1: Add HomeController (file: home.controller.ts)